alvelinov/Advent-of-Code-2021/README.md

 3. Their expected outputs.

 There are also some explanations of specific functions, the approaches to the solutions, and/or ways to optimize a given solution.

+Since I was learning Haskell while doing these problems, some of them are quite inefficient.